crossplane/crossplane/docs/getting-started/install-configure.md

 ## Start with a Self-Hosted Crossplane
-Installing Crossplane into an existing Kubernetes cluster will require a bit more setup, but can provide more flexability for users who need it.
+Installing Crossplane into an existing Kubernetes cluster will require a bit more setup, but can provide more flexibility for users who need it.

 ### Get a Kubernetes Cluster